Skip to content

 Pastrami & Pubs

-The second and already last full day in București was used to tick off some more local food boxes.
+The second and already last full day in București I used to tick off some more local food boxes.
 It was also the day that a large number of hashers with the same destination as I arrived, which usually means one thing: bar crawl!

 I had breakfast in my hotel: rather unusual for me on any day but the last one of a stay, but since it was automatically included in my booking, I better use it!
 There I already bumped into another hasher from BMPH3, who had also arrived the day before.